ConsoleTVs/vswr/README.md

   - `focusThrottleInterval: number = 5000`: Interval throttle for the focus event.
 This will ignore focus re-validation if it happened last time `focusThrottleInterval` ago.
   - `revalidateOnReconnect: boolean = true`: Revalidates the data when a network connect change is detected (basically the browser / app comes back online).
+  - `onData: (data: D) => void = undefined`: This callback will be called every time there's new data available.
+Keep in mind this will fire after the initial population and after every revalidation's success.

 #### Return Values